igyukun/BuyMeTest/readme.txt

 4) Edge
 5) IE

+All drivers executables were added to the project root folder and can be downloaded with the project.
+Alternatively, it is possible to update "driverExec" attribute of the relevant driver in the configuration file src/main/resources/config.xml.

 Extent HTML report is stored in the src/test/reports folder.
 It is getting cleared from its contents before every test execution.